Diane W. Shannon, MD, MPH

 HELLP involves three types of problems:

 The causes of HELLP syndrome are not known.
-The syndrome occurs in about 4 of every 1,000 pregnancies.

-Risk factors that increase your chance of getting HELLP syndrome include:
+HELLP syndrome is more common in white women over the age of 25 years.
+Other factors that increase your chance of getting HELLP syndrome include:

 Some women may have no symptoms at all.